lezmaka/home-assistant.io/source/_integrations/synology_dsm.markdown

 ### USB disk sensors

-Entities reporting device size (GB), partitions total size (GB), partitions used size (GB), and % of partitions used for each USB disk connected to the NAS.
+Entities reporting status and device size (GB).
 By default the device size sensor is disabled.

+### USB partition sensors

+Entities partition total size (GB), partition used size (GB), and % of partition used for each partition of each USB disk connected to the NAS.

 ## Binary sensors